jeffvance/rhs-hadoop-install/README.txt

   node if the default is not suitable.
 The default Ambari server (management) node is the first host defined in the local "hosts" file, described below.

-  The RHS tarball contains the following:
+  The rhs-hadoop-install tarball contains the following:
    - hosts.example: sample "hosts" config file.
    - install.sh: the main install script, executed by the root user.
    - README.txt: this file.